robotika-smkn1/Program-RFID-Arduino/README.md

 ```
 /*
  *
- * All the resources for this project: https://randomnerdtutorials.com/
+ * All the resources for this project: smkn1kotabekasi.sch.id
- * Modified by Rui Santos
+ * Modified by Robotika smkn1 kotabekasi
  *
- * Created by FILIPEFLOP
+ * Created by Robotika smkn1 kotabekasi
  *
  */